maxtyson123/MaxOS/docs/CONTRIBUTING.md

 ## Report bugs using GitHub's [issues](https://github.com/briandk/transcriptase-atom/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!

-## Write bug reports with detail, background, and sample code
+## write bug reports with detail, m_background, and sample code
 [This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report someone wrote, and I think it's not a bad model.
 Here's [another example from Craig Hockenberry](http://www.openradar.me/11905408), an app developer whom I greatly respect.

 **Great Bug Reports** tend to have:

-- A quick summary and/or background
+- A quick summary and/or m_background
 - Steps to reproduce
   - Be specific!
   - Give sample code if you can.
 [This stackoverflow question](http://stackoverflow.com/q/12488905/180626) includes sample code that *anyone* with a base R setup can run to reproduce what I was seeing